webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 }
 ```

-Once typescript is configured to output source maps we need to tell webpack
+Once TypeScript is configured to output source maps we need to tell webpack
 to extract these source maps and pass them to the browser, this way we will get the source file
 exactly as we see it in our code editor.